 2— GOING CONCERN AND LIQUIDITY

 oneyear after the date that the condensed consolidated financial statements are issued.
 Milestone Scientific has incurred operating losses and negative cash flows from operating activities in virtually each year since its inception.
 Additionally, there has been delayed payments for shipments made to Milestone China in

 Milestone Scientific is actively pursuing the generation of positive cash flows from operating activities through an increase in revenue from its dental business worldwide, the generation of revenue from its medical devices and disposables business in the United States and worldwide, and a reduction in operating expenses.
-However, the Company’s continued operations will depend on its ability to raise additional capital through various potential sources until it achieves profitability, if ever.
+The Company’s continued operations will depend on its ability to raise additional capital through various potential sources until it achieves profitability.
 Management is actively pursuing financing or other strategic plans but can provide

 noassurances that such financing or other strategic plans will be available on acceptable terms, or at all.